• Free shipping on all orders

 3. Put Things Close to the Hiding Spot

 Your cat will become accustomed to you and slowly begin to trust you when you don’t force any interactions.
 Sit on the floor close to them and speak calmly and soothingly.
-Try reading things out loud from a book or magazine.
-But keep these interactions brief.
+Try reading a book or magazine out loud, but keep these interactions brief.
 For the most part, it’s best to leave them alone as much as possible.
-You should also place their food and water bowls and their litter box close to your cat’s hiding place.
+You should also place their food and water bowls and litter box close to the hiding place.

-It’s quite possible that your cat will come out of hiding when you’re not around, usually at night, and this will often be when they eat and use the litter tray.
+It’s possible that your cat will come out of hiding when you’re not around, usually at night, often when they eat and use the litter box.
 With litter, food, and water close to the place where your cat feels safe, they will be more inclined to use them.

 Domestic cat playing at home and hiding in paper bag